 Extension leadership explored the transfer of the home economics extension unit with several academic departments.
 Some of the home economics disciplines did not align within the College's agricultural departments.
 Clothing and textiles, family relationship and child development, personal finance, consumer issues, resource management, and similar non-formal educational programs were typically located in colleges of home economics.
 Penn State's College of Home Economics seemed to be a likely candidate to relocate all home economics extension faculty.
 However, during the 1960s, an extensive review process was completed to assess the relevance of home economics to the University's mission and goals.
 Recommendations from the review as well as the emerging philosophies and theories of children, youth, and families systems completely changed the organizational structure and functions of the College of Home Economics.
 A research function became an important component of all departments.
 Some departments were eliminated or moved to other colleges.
 Home Economics education transferred to the College of Education.
-In 1966, the Penn State Board of Trustees re-designated the College of Home Economics to the College of Human Development.
-The challenges and changes for both Penn State Cooperative Extension and the College of Home Economics proved insurmountable for home economics extension to find an academic home in the new college.
+In 1966, the Penn State Board of Trustees re-designated the College of Home Economics to the College of Home Economics proved insurmountable for home economics extension to find an academic home in the new college.